AWegnerGitHub/awegnergithub.github.io-content/2017_06_28_review_of_django_fullstack_bootcamp.md

 Clone projects are useful in giving students a "real world" example that they are familiar with to bring everything they've learned together.
 There are two such projects in this course, a blog and a message board/social media site.
 The blog one was a logical extension of the 5 parts that were covered by Django.
 The message board, however, wasn't as useful.
-In an effort to be more "real world", the instructor missed a lot of steps in the preceeding foundational lectures.
+In an effort to be more "real world", the instructor missed a lot of steps in the preceding foundational lectures.
 This project introduces multiple applications in the same project, but never introduced that concept previously and doesn't expand on it much here.
 Instead, the project becomes a combination of speed coding to keep up with what's happening in the lecture and copy and pasting code from the notes when the instructor does the same thing.
 I appreciate the more realistic project, but for all the time that was spent building the foundation of Django knowledge, there is a big gap between the last lecture and this clone.